minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

-* 18.10.2015 Updated activation post; Yoghurt bottles
+* 28.10.2015 Updated activation post; Yoghurt bottles
+* 28.10.2015 New activation post; Tug of war
 * 10.10.2015 New activation post; Turntables
 * 3.10.2015 New activation post; Cardboard spiral
 * 3.10.2015 New photos added in category; Autumn